Using antibiotics to prevent STIs

 People at the highest risk of contracting bacterial STIs, especially those who may be at risk for repeated infections, might benefit from STI prophylaxis.
 If you do not use condoms consistently, or at all, have multiple sexual partners and have had bacterial STIs in the past, you may be interested in the potential of this approach.

 Bacterial STI prophylaxis can be taken regardless of HIV status.
 Many individuals who are HIV negative and on HIV PrEP use condoms less frequently or have stopped using them altogether.
-Similarly, some who are living with HIV also choose not to use condoms all of the time as an undetectable viral load prevents HIV transmission.
+Similarly, some people who are living with HIV also choose not to use condoms all of the time as an undetectable viral load prevents HIV transmission.

 An accepted public health approach promotes the control of STIs among those at highest risk as a way of reducing STIs in the general population.
 An Australian modelling study supports this notion: it estimated that if half of Australian gay men took doxycycline as PrEP, and it was 70% effective against syphilis, then rates of syphilis would decrease by 50% after a year and 85% after a decade.
 Interestingly, the same finding applied if only 50% of the highest-risk group (men with more than 20 partners in six months) were taking doxycycline.
 This indicates that targeted interventions could have widespread community-level benefits.

 Surveys in Australia, the US and the UK show high levels of interest among gay men and some healthcare providers in using doxycycline to prevent STIs, with some men already using this approach.
-However one UK survey showed that among those who said they had used STI prophylaxis, only 56% had used doxycycline, others had used antibiotics such as amoxicillin (20%) and azithromycin (18%).
+However, one UK survey showed that among those who said they had used STI prophylaxis, only 56% had used doxycycline, others had used antibiotics such as amoxicillin (20%) and azithromycin (18%).
 There is no evidence to suggest that antibiotics other than doxycycline would be at all effective in preventing STIs.

 For some groups, such as sex workers, negotiating condom use can be challenging and biomedical forms of prevention, such as HIV PrEP, have been a crucial form of protection.
 STI prophylaxis could be another valuable protective tool in this instance.